D-Bhatta/Django-Invoicing/notes/Notes_checklist_create_invoice.md

 ## Main tasks

 - Create a `create_invoice.html` template
-- Create a model to store the invoice data
 - Create an invoice form
 - Create a `create_invoice` view
 - Create an `Invoice` class
+- Create a model to store the invoice data
+- Save invoice in model
 - Create a `view_invoice.html` template and write invoice there